napframework/nap/docs/doxygen/markdown/11_sequencer.md

 ```

 ### Audio Clock
 The update cycle is called on the audio thread of NAP’s audio engine.
 Amount of update calls is dependent on audio buffer size and sample rate.
 For example, a buffer size of 1024 and sample rate of 44100 samples means 44100 / 1024 =  +-43 calls per second.
 To increase the number of update calls per second make the buffer size smaller.
-The Audio Clock must be used when using an Audio Track with the sequencer.
+The SequencePlayerAudioClock must be used when using an SequenceTrackAudio type with the sequencer.

+The following example creates a SequencePlayer that uses a SequencePlayerAudioClock for playback.
 ```
 {
     "Type": "nap::SequencePlayer",